peterabyte/peterabyte.github.io/README.md

 Tests by default are executed using *chrome*.
 This can be changed via the following command to any browser supported by *TestCafe*.

-`npm config set learnerbot-github-io:test-browser firefox`
+`npm config set peterabyte-github-io:test-browser firefox`

 ### Add a new project

 Update the *src/script/config.js* file with the new project.
-Add it to the list of *projects* so that it will be available on **learnerbot.github.io**.
+Add it to the list of *projects* so that it will be available on **peterabyte.github.io**.

 Test the new project by adding a new `Project` element to the `projectList` in `testcafe/home-page-model.js`.